 I am an Associate Professor of Astronomy at Yale University.
 My research focusses on various aspects of cosmology, large scale structure, and galaxy formation.
 Among others, I study the Galaxy-Dark Matter Connection using Halo Occupation Statistics, model the formation and evolution of disk galaxies, constrain cosmological parameters using galaxies as mass tracers, use galaxy groups to study galaxy quenching, and use constrained simulations to model the local Universe.
 I have written over 150 papers in refereed journals and am also the author of the textbook Galaxy Formation and Evolution published by Cambridge University Press.

-During the Spring 2017 semester I will be teaching
+During the Fall 2018 semester I will be teaching

 10/05/2016: Johannes Lange awarded KITP Graduate Fellowship allowing him to spent 6 months at KITP Santa Barbara [click here]